Riesz-based orientation of localizable Gaussian fields: Classical tools in directionality analysis of images

-which has to be filtered by a discrete positive windows $w[k]$.
-This leads to the natural wavelet counterpart of the tensor structure and in whole generality, it depends not only on the scale and localization indices $(i,\vect{k})$, but also on the chosen wavelet $\psi$.

-The aim of next sections is to extend all these notions to the case of random Gaussian fields.
-We first shall consider the case of self-similar Gaussian fields admitting stationary increments in Section \ref{s:self-similar}, and thereafter in Section~\ref{s:wav:based:orientation:loc} to the more general classe of localizable Gaussian fields.
+The aim of next sections is to adapt this framework to the case of random Gaussian fields.
+We first shall consider the case of self-similar Gaussian fields admitting stationary increments in Section \ref{s:self-similar}, and in Section~\ref{s:wav:based:orientation:loc} to the more general classe of localizable Gaussian fields.